It’s time to build accessible news

 • Other assistive and adaptive technology

-At Equal Access Public Media, we believe all news should be accessible so that news reaches everyone.
-That includes making news free and easy to access.
+At Equal Access Public Media, we believe should reach everyone.
+That means removing barriers to news.

 But moving toward more accessible news for those who need it most — disabled people, people with chronic illnesses, veterans with injuries and illnesses from service, and caregivers — means making sure those same people have stable, long-term employment in journalism.